vlasikhin/vlasikhin.github.io/about.md

 <p>
 	An ambitious problem solver with a passion for online businesses, who would like to join a team of likeminded developers.
 Quick minded.
-	Besides, I have communication skills and I have a ability to handle pressure and meet deadlines.
+	Besides, I have communication skills and have an ability to handle pressure and meet deadlines.
 </p>

 <h2>Skills:</h2>